Excelero/nvmesh-shell/README.md

 **Install**

-You can install the nvmesh-shell via 'pip' by using: `pip install nvmesh-shell ` or you can download/clone this git repository by using `git clone https://github.com/Excelero/nvmesh-shell`, cd into the nvmesh-shell newly created directory and type `pip install .`
+You can install the nvmesh-shell by downloading/cloneing this git repository using `git clone https://github.com/Excelero/nvmesh-shell`, cd into the nvmesh-shell newly created directory and type `pip install .`